nlesc-eTAOC/pyTAMS/docs/TAMS.rst

 where :math:`N_{\in Y}^J` is the number of trajectories that reached :math:`Y` at step :math:`J`.
 In practice, we define the observable set :math:`Y` as a threshold for the score function :math:`\xi`.
-TAMS only provides an estimate of :math:`p` and the algorithm repeated several times in order to get a more accurate estimate, as well as a confidence interval.
+TAMS only provides an estimate of :math:`p` and the algorithm is repeated several times in order to get a more accurate estimate, as well as a confidence interval.
 The choice of :math:`\xi` is critical for the performance of the algorithm as well as the quality of the estimate.